maticpokorn/smart-home-energy-trading-with-DRL/README.md

 # SMART HOME ENERGY MANAGEMENT
-This repository storest the code for a conference paper about smart home energy management using Deep Reinforcement Learning.
+This repository storest code for a conference paper about smart home energy management using Deep Reinforcement Learning.
 It is possible for the user to train their own DRL agent, as well as load pre-trained models and test the agent's performance.

 ## INSTALLATION
 To begin using the code, just clone the repository: